 Setting the Dashboard Type

-To set the dashboard type, click
+To set the dashboard type, click and select one of the following:

-and select one of the following:
+- Custom displays a custom dashboard.

-• Custom - displays the custom dashboard.
+- Default displays a default dashboard.

-- Default displays the default dashboard. - Reset resets the custom dashboard to the predefined set of charts, discarding any customizations.
+- Reset resets the custom dashboard to the predefined set of charts, discarding any customizations.